History of Maharashtra: British Raj

-Post-Independence
+Post-independence

 Bombay State

 After India's independence, the Deccan States, including Kolhapur, were integrated into Bombay State, which was created from the former Bombay Presidency in 1950.
 In 1956, the States Reorganisation Act reorganized the Indian states along linguistic lines, and Bombay State was enlarged by the addition of the predominantly Marathi-speaking regions on Marathwada (Aurangabad Division) from erstwhile Hyderabad state and Vidarbha region from the Central Provinces and Berar.
 The southernmost part of Bombay State was ceded to Mysore.
-From 1954 to 1955, the people of Marathi speaking areas strongly protested against being included in the bilingual Bombay state.
+From 1954 to 1955, the people of Marathi-speaking areas strongly protested against being included in the bilingual Bombay State.
 In response, the Samyukta Maharashtra Movement was formed to fight for a united Maharashtra for the Marathi people.
 The Mahagujarat Movement also advocated for a separate Gujarat state.
 Annabhau Sathe, Keshavrao Jedhe, S.M.
-Joshi, Shripad Amrit Dange, Pralhad Keshav Atre and Gopalrao Khedkar were prominent activists in the campaign to create a separate state of Maharashtra with Mumbai as its capital.
+Joshi, Shripad Amrit Dange, Pralhad Keshav Atre, and Gopalrao Khedkar were prominent activists in the campaign to create a separate state of Maharashtra with Mumbai as its capital.
 On 1 May 1960, following mass protests and 105 deaths, Bombay State was divided into the new states of Maharashtra and Gujarat.

-The state continues to have a dispute with Karnataka, to the south, over the regions of Belgaum and Karwar.
-Some Marathi-majority talukas were also transferred to the Adilabad, Medak, Nizamabad and Mahaboobnagar districts of new Telugu State (now Telangana), to the east of Maharashtra, in 1956.
+In 1956, some Marathi-majority talukas were also transferred to the Adilabad, Medak, Nizamabad, and Mahaboobnagar districts of the new Telugu State (now Telangana), to the east of Maharashtra.
+Maharashtra continues to have a dispute with Karnataka, to the south, over the regions of Belgaum and Karwar.

 Since 1960

-The present state of Maharashtra came into being on 1 May 1960 as a Marathi speaking state according to Linguistic state reorganization with Congress party's Yashwantrao Chavan being the first chief minister of the state.
-The state since its inception has seen huge growth in Industry in a number of areas of the state, increased urbanization, and migration of people from other states of India.
+The present state of Maharashtra came into being on 1 May 1960 as a Marathi-speaking state according to linguistic state reorganization, with Congress party's Yashwantrao Chavan being the first chief minister of the state.
+Since its inception, the state has seen huge growth in industry, increased urbanization, and migration of people from other states of India.